weiyikang/FedGM_torch/README.md

 Code: t782

-The results on PACS and Office-Home dataset for FedDG task are as follows.
+The results on PACS and Office-Home dataset for FedDG task are follows.

   ![FedDG](./images/feddg_results.png)

-The results on Digits-5 and Office-Caltech10 dataset for FedDA task are as follows.
+The results on Digits-5 and Office-Caltech10 dataset for FedDA task are follows.

   ![FedDA](./images/fedda_results.png)